Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

 1. Open the `TradeApp` stream application.

 2. To retrieve aggregations, you need to make retrieval requests.
-To capture these requests as events, let's define a stream as follows.
+To process these requests let's define a stream as follows.
     ```sql
-    CREATE STREAM TradeSummaryRetrievalStream (symbol string);
+    CREATE SINK STREAM TradeSummaryStream (symbol string, total long, avgPrice double);
     ```

-3. To process the events captured via the `TradeSummaryRetrievalStream` stream you defined, add a new query as follows.
+3. To retrieve and process the events, add a new query as follows.

     ```sql
     insert into TradeSummaryStream
     select a.symbol, a.total, a.avgPrice
-    from TradeSummaryRetrievalStream as b join TradeAggregation as a
+    from TradeStream as b join TradeAggregation as a
         on a.symbol == b.symbol
         within "2014-02-15 00:00:00 +05:30", "2014-03-16 00:00:00 +05:30"
         per "days" ;